ngocuong0105/dendron-wiki/vault/engineering.algorithms.Misc.md

 **Colloraly.** Nim games are equivalent as long as the xor value is the same.

+Game of
-Game of Nim can be reduced to game of one pile.
+dsacan be reduced to game of one pile.

 **Sprague-Grundy theorem**
 This theorem proves the equivalence of impartial games and Nim.
 It reduces every impartial normal game to Nim.